 2. Prescription Drugs

-Drugs prescribed by a doctor to treat an acute illness, such as an infection, or an ongoing condition, such as high blood pressure.
+Drugs prescribed by a doctor to treat an acute illness, such as an infection, or an ongoing condition, like high blood pressure.

 3. Emergency Care